nil-lambda/NekoForms/README.md

 # Classes
  **Program.cs** is responsible for creating all of the necessary directories upon lauching the application.

- **FormCreation.cs** is the most important class which contains the method that handles the creation of the form (width, height, items, item placement, etc.) and one nested class **ImageInformation** that contains some methods for grabbing the image information after it gets downloaded on your PC.
+ **FormCreation.cs** is the most important class which contains the method that handles the creation of the form (width, height, items, item placement, etc.) and one nested class **ImageInformation.cs** that contains some methods for grabbing the image information after it gets downloaded on your PC.

  **EndPoints.cs** is a enum used to store all of the endpoints I am using in the application.
 It makes it way easier than declaring them as *string*.